owncloud/ocis/docs/ocis/deployment/kubernetes.md

 ## TODOs

-- while log-in works and creating folders work, uploading fails, most likely a configuration issue that has to be solved.
+- While log-in works and creating folders work, uploading fails, most likely a configuration issue that has to be solved.